Introduction to Linux uniq

 8. Uniq Using –w N Command

 The uniq –w N command is similar to skipping the characters.
-With the help of uniq command, we can limit the comparison to the set number of characters (“N” value).
+With the help of the uniq command, we can limit the comparison to the set number of characters (“N” value).

 uniq -w 3 input.txt